 20 May How many dental implants will I need?

 If you have two teeth missing, one implant may be used to have another tooth suspended.
-This is also referred to as a cantilever bridge, and it called that way since the cantilever format is used to hang another tooth off the implant.
-It is worth noting, though, that having two implants is beneficial because each of these can have the appearance of naturally growing out of your gum.
-There is also no problem with flossing and cleaning the teeth, and it is much easier than when you have a cantilever bridge.
+This is also referred to as a cantilever bridge.
+It is called that way since the cantilever format is used to hang another tooth off the implant.
+However, it is worth noting that the use of two implants is preferable.
+Each may appear to grow naturally from your gums.
+There is also no problem with flossing and cleaning the teeth.
+Plus it is much easier than when you have a cantilever bridge.

-In case you have three missing teeth, then there is an option to use three dental implants for each tooth missing.
+In case you have three missing teeth, there is an option to use three dental implants for each tooth missing.
 Your dentist may also recommend using just two implants that will be placed on both ends.
-With this option, it is necessary to suspend a false bridge tooth between both implants on each end, and this is also considered as a triple-unit dental bridge.
+With this option, it is necessary to suspend a false bridge tooth between both implants on each end.
+This is also considered as a triple-unit dental bridge.

 For more than three missing teeth, replacement through dental implantation is not as simple as it seems.
 There is an option to replace all your teeth by having only two dental implants, and these can be placed at the two ends while suspending two false bridge teeth in between them.